 Three days later I’m back on the base with laptop all ready to go.
 I get a ride with the commander to my new home: A tall gray pillbox, sort of like a submarine thats verticle.

 So all is good, we have a limited area to watch, and there are only a few arab village names to remember (actually its better since we were using a computer system with coordinates that we send to pinpoint the area of an event.
 Anyway, I get my laptop out and get to work.
-The telephone is working as the hotspot, electricity is good and I set up a mini desk to work on.
+My mobile phone is working as the hotspot, electricity is good and I set up a mini desk to work on.
 So except for taking my loaded weapon to the bathroom, which is outside, its almost like working at home.

-While I’m not working on my projects, the two other guys get to use my laptop, emails, movies, surfing etc. At one point I get the call I’ve been waiting for, I ‘ve been chasing a new client for about three months and finally the marketing guy from the US will be in Israel and he will have time for me.
+While I’m not working on my projects, the two other guys get to use my laptop, emails, movies, surfing etc. At one point I get the call I’ve been waiting for, I ‘ve been chasing a new client for about three months and finally the marketing woman from the US will be in Israel and she will have time for me.
 We set up a meeting for the afternoon in a few days.
 I work out the timing with the solider who is in charge of “manpower.”
 We arrange for someone to come in a switch with me, while I take the 4 hours off (travel 1hr- meeting/parking/food 2hrs – travel back 1hr).

 The afternoon before, I prepare for the meeting.
 I have a list of my projects that are relevant on the computer, a list of websites that will be good examples.
 I then climb the ladder and start my shift.
 The other guys get to play on the computer now.
 I finished at 6:00am, take a nap for a few hours, my replacement comes and I get a lift back to our base and to my car.